Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 Remove husks and silk from your ears of corn.

-Once the instant pot beeps, Do a Quick Release.
+Once the instant pot beeps, do a Quick Release.

 Use kitchen tongs to remove the hot ears of corn from the pot.
 Serve warm with butter, salt, pepper, and lime juice.